VipeX64/myprogramming/Misa/HAX&Gone/koncepts.md

 - Take down your enemies by HAXing into their system.
 - Help your friends from being taken down by any other HAXers.
 - Be the most known pirate among the wide web? or The Defender of all?
 - Fame?
 Money?
 Revenge?
 What is it that you seek?
-Choose your path..
+Follow your path..

 **<h1 style="text-align:center; font-size:40px;">Concepts</h1>**
 | Console command| Argument  | Description     |